You must be 18 years old to test in Virginia.

-Some states allow people who don’t live there to take the GED® test and others don’t.
-You’ll need to check the residency requirement for the state that you’re interested to test in.
+Some states allow individuals who are not residents to take the GED® test and others do not.
+Check the residency requirement for the state in which you are interested in testing.

 No, Virginia doesn’t require you to prepare for the GED® test in an adult education classroom.

 While you are strongly encouraged to take the GED Ready® practice tests before taking the official GED® test, it is not required.
 Students who are enrolled in an Options Program (ISAEP) are required to take the GED Ready® practice tests as eligibility for taking the official GED® test.